chenbadream/INT-ACT/README.md

   - [How to Set ENV Variables](#how-to-set-env-variables)

 ## TODO
-- [ ] Add more complete documentation for training and evaluation.
-Currently the code is all there but documentation is sparse.
+- [x] Add more complete documentation for training and evaluation.
+Currently, the code is all there, but the documentation is sparse.

 - [x] Release all relevant model checkpoints on HF